TV4/video-metadata-api/docs/blueprint.md

+_**Current status**
+Further development is put on pause from TV4 side as of April 2016 due to a retake of the OVP initiatives and reorganization of TV4 and C More._

 # Video Metadata API

 Video Metadata API is and XML/REST'ish API to communicate video metadata to and from the EMP platform.